No Nadal, no problem as 'super special' Alcaraz enjoys flying Davis Cup start

 Paris (AFP) – Teenager Carlos Alcaraz made a stunning start to his Davis Cup career on Friday, helping six-time champions Spain to a comfortable 2-0 lead over Romania on the first day of their qualifying tie.

 "I was nervous, but no more than usual.
-Having an experience like this in the Davis Cup helps you grow as a player and as a person," said Alcaraz widely seen as his country's tennis heir apparent to Rafael Nadal who has skipped this tie.
+Having an experience like this in the Davis Cup helps you grow as a player and as a person," said Alcaraz widely seen as Spain's heir apparent to Rafael Nadal who has skipped this tie.

-"I have no words to define what I felt on the court.
-It's totally different to feel the warmth of the entire crowd.
-It's super special and you only experience it in the Davis Cup."
+"I try not to put the pressure on myself of being the future of Spanish tennis, world number one or the best player, as many people tell me.
+I don't give it any more importance than it has and I follow the path that the team and I have set for ourselves."

 In the first rubber, Roberto Bautista Agut, ranked 15, was equally untroubled, cruising to a 6-3, 6-1 win over Gabi Adrian Boitan, who was shown up by his modest 721 ranking.

-France, the 10-time Davis Cup champions, also opened up a 2-0 lead in their qualifier over Ecuador in Pau.
+France, the 10-time Davis Cup champions, also opened up a 2-0 lead over Ecuador in Pau.

 Botic Van de Zandschulp defeated Alexis Galarneau 7-5, 7-6 (11/9) while Tallon Griekspoor eased past Steven Diez 6-4, 6-4.